First published in The Australian, 5 June 2018

 In certain circumstances a recontribution strategy could also be used to help equalise balances between spouses.
 It may be beneficial to do this so both benefit as much as possible under the transfer balance cap limit of $1.6 million.

 Making the right decisions around super contributions and accessing benefits can be complex, so seeking the support of professional advisers is something to consider.
 Professional advice can help maximise the opportunities, but also help to avoid the potential pitfalls which come with looking to optimise super and retirement outcomes.

-Tim Howard, Technical Consultant, Capability and Conduct, Advice, BT Financial Group
+Tim Howard, Technical Consultant, Capability and Conduct, Advice, BT

 Information current as at May 2018.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to your personal objectives, financial situation and needs having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 Any super law considerations or comments outlined above are general statements only, based on an interpretation of the current super laws, and do not constitute legal advice.
-This publication has been prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian credit licence 233714.
+This publication has been prepared by BT - Part of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian credit licence 233714.